manywho/reporting/README.md

 #### Environment Variables

-If you choose to configure the application at runtime, by using environment variables (e.g. if you're running on Heroku), you will need to run the application like so:
+If you choose to configure the application at runtime, by using environment variables, you will need to run the application like so:

 ```bash
 $ DATABASE_TYPE=postgres DATABASE_URL=jdbc:postgresql://localhost/reporting DATABASE_USERNAME=postgres DATABASE_PASSWORD=password java -jar target/reporting-*.jar